tiran/defusedxml/README.txt

    verbatim.
 5. genshi.input of genshi 0.6 doesn't support entity expansion and raises a ParserError when an entity occurs.
+6. Library has (limited) XInclude support but requires an additional step to process inclusion.

 Other things to consider